KavinK0001/archlinux-install-script/README.md

 # Installation
 `git clone https://KavinK0001/archlinux-install-script; cd archlinux-install-script; bash archinstaller.sh`

-And follow the setup as it goes
+And follow the setup as it goes lmao